stevinz/awesome-game-engine-dev/README.md

 - 📚 [Metal Tutorial](https://www.raywenderlich.com/7475-metal-tutorial-getting-started) : Learn how to get started with Apple's 3D graphics API at RayWenderlich.com.
 #### Graphics API: OpenGL <a name="Graphics-OpenGL"></a>
 - 📚 [LearnOpenGL](https://learnopengl.com) : 🔥 Incredible resource!
 Teaches you everything you need to do modern graphics programming!
-- 🌎 [OpenGL](https://www.opengl.org/) : The industrys foundation for high performance graphics.
+- 🌎 [OpenGL](https://www.opengl.org/) : The industry's foundation for high performance graphics.
 - 📚 [OpenGL Tutorial](https://www.opengl-tutorial.org) : Excellent collection of OpenGL tutorials with full source covering lots of topics.
 #### Graphics API: Vulkan <a name="Graphics-Vulkan"></a>
 - 🌎 [Vulkan](https://www.vulkan.org) : Vulkan is a cross-platform industry standard enabling developers to target a wide range of devices with the same graphics API. [[Sample Code](https://github.com/khronosGroup/Vulkan-samples)]